Hayter Reed: Civil service

 In April 1880, Hayter Reed was commissioned by the Department of the Interior as chief land guide in Winnipeg; he was responsible for the distribution of both immigrants and settlers with the aid of several agencies throughout Canada.
 Immediately thereafter, the Department of the Interior issued a request to fill several vacant positions within their Indian Affairs Branch and in February 1881, Reed was appointed Indian agent in Battleford, North-West Territories.
-In March 1881, Edgar Dewdney (then Commissioner of Indian Affairs) sought to settle the first inhabitants of Canada (First Nations, Inuit, and Métis peoples) on reserves.
-Accordingly, in 1882, Dewdney instructed Reed (then appointed to the North-West Territorial Council) minimize the expenditure of funds by (1) restricting the amount of food supplied to the reserves inhabited by Aboriginal peoples (flour, bacon or beef and excluding luxury goods such as tea, sugar and tobacco) and (2) demanding manual labour from the Aboriginal peoples as recompense.
+In March 1881, Edgar Dewdney (then Commissioner of Indian Affairs) sought to settle Canada's Indigenous population on reserves.
+Accordingly, in 1882, Dewdney instructed Reed (then appointed to the North-West Territorial Council) minimize the expenditure of funds by (1) restricting the amount of food supplied to the reserves inhabited by Indigenous peoples (flour, bacon or beef and excluding luxury goods such as tea, sugar and tobacco) and (2) demanding manual labour from the Indigenous peoples as recompense.
 The primary aim of the Department of the Interior was to achieve agricultural discipline.
 Reed was expected to reduce costs and to ensure smooth farming operations by dint of supervision (of instructors and employees) over the First Nations reserves.
 In 1883, Reed was appointed secretary of the North-West Territorial Council and later appointed acting assistant Indian commissioner.
 In 1884, in Dewdney's absence, he acted as the administrator of the North-West Council.
 He was later appointed assistant Indian commissioner and moved to Regina, Assiniboia.
 In 1888, Reed was appointed commission of Indian affairs and after Dewdney's promotion to minister of the interior in 1893, Reed was appointed deputy superintendent general of Indian affairs (and it was his final commission).

 He was deputy superintendent general of Indian affairs, until his dismissal by Interior Secretary Clifford Sifton in 1897.

 Reed is responsible for purposely hindering flourishing Indigenous economic agricultural development in the plains through the Peasant Farming Policy, which aimed to push Indigenous peoples to the socioeconomic positions of peasants.
-Using his position as deputy superintendent general, Reed implemented a racist policy which restricted indigenous peoples from using modern farming equipment.
-As head of the Indian Affairs Department Reed was also instrumental in implementing an illegal pass system which restricted Indigenous people from leaving their reserves without a temporary certificate from a government agent.
-He later overruled the North-West Mounted Police, who wanted to abolish the policy, but acknowledged in a letter that year the pass system was not grounded in law.
+Using his position as deputy superintendent general, Reed implemented a policy which restricted indigenous peoples from using modern farming equipment.
+As head of the Indian Affairs Department, Reed was also instrumental in implementing a pass system which restricted Indigenous people from leaving their reserves without a temporary certificate from a government agent.
+He later overruled the North-West Mounted Police, who wanted to abolish the policy, but acknowledged in 1893 that the pass system was not grounded in law.
 In 1882, Reed was appointed as a member of the North-West Territorial Council; during his time on the council he filled in for the lieutenant governor in his absence.
 He lived in Regina.
-He served on the council until 1888, and later worked for the Canadian Pacific Railway hotels.
+He served on the council until 1888, and later worked for Canadian Pacific Railway hotels.
 He died in 1936.